hbc/NGS_Data_Analysis_Summer2016/sessionV/lessons/03_peak_calling_macs.md

 	$ wc -l *.narrowPeak

 We can also take a look at the plots, but first we will have to generate it.
-We can use the `Rscript` command to do this:
+We can use the `Rscript` command to do this, but will first need to load the R module:

+	$ module load stats/R/3.2.1
 	$ Rscript Nanog-rep1_model.r

 Now you should see a pdf file in your current directory by the same name.
 Create the plots for each of the samples and move them over to your laptop using `Filezilla`.